How to Install Google Chrome on Debian 12 or 11

 sudo apt update && sudo apt upgrade

-After updating your system, installing specific packages is the next course of action.
-These packages are crucial for the installation process.
-They include software-properties-common, apt-transport-https, ca-certificates, and curl.
+After updating your system, you should install specific packages crucial for the installation process.
+These packages include software-properties-common, apt-transport-https, ca-certificates, and curl.

 You can install these packages by executing the following command: